bwoody3142/FullCourtAnalytics/Documentation/Development.md

-# Full Court Analytics Development (via Docker)
+# Full Court Analytics Development
-This document explains how to replicate and successfully run the program using Docker.
+This document explains how to replicate and successfully run the program with or without Docker.

 ### Cloning the Repository
 * Clone this repository by using the following command: